 Buy made-to-measure, low VOC wallpaper

-Mural in photo: Beach Scenery
+Mural in photo: Herbal Branch Leaves

 If you are hitting the refresh button on your walls, opt for wallpaper.
 Our wallpaper inks are water-based, meaning they have very low VOC (Volatile Organic Compound) emissions.
 These emissions are usually significantly lower than paint.

 At Wallsauce, we offer a range of wallpaper materials, all printed with environmentally-friendly inks.
 Additionally, every wallpaper design is made to measure, meaning you will reduce paper wastage in the process.
-If you want wallpaper that is completely recyclable, opt for our peel and stick wallpaper.

 Choose a natural, organic theme